brobotic/fortnite-leaderboard/README.md

 # Overview

+*DISCLAIMER*: this project was only uploaded so I could show my work to others.
+If you'd like to use this for your own purposes, let me know and I'll help you out.

 Some friends and I were heavily into Fortnite a while back, and while our stats were available on FortniteTracker, I wanted a way to view all of our stats in one place.
 Using FortniteTracker's API, I created a simple leaderboard website using Python.
 Here's an overview of the project and my processes for developing & deploying it.

 ## How it works